joe0123/Daily-Revenue-Predictor/README.md

 ```

 ### Futher
 In the appendix of our report, we did some experiments about feature selection for agency and country.
-To train and make inference with selected features, change *.adr_drop.txt* and *.cancel_drop.txt* to *adr_drop.txt* and *cancel_drop.txt*, respectively; then, run the commands mentioned above again.
+To train and make inference with selected features, change *data/.adr_drop.txt* and *data/.cancel_drop.txt* to *data/adr_drop.txt* and *data/cancel_drop.txt*, respectively; then, run the commands mentioned above again.